-Thanks to LASIK, people can have clear vision without glasses or contact lenses.
+Thanks to LASIK, many people can have clear vision without glasses or contact lenses.
 This laser eye surgery helps improve the passage of light through the eyes, effectively treating nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 Dr. Thomas J. Byrd has performed LASIK on countless patients in the Detroit, MI area.

 Side effects are common after any surgery.
 For LASIK patients, there may be temporary issues with glare and halos.
 Let’s go over the basics of these LASIK side effects and what you can do about them.